Skip to content

 1. Book of Etruscan Gold (600 B.C.)

-The Etruscan Gold Book was discovered 70 years ago while digging a canal off the Strouma river in Bulgaria.
+The Etruscan Gold Book was discovered 70 years ago while digging a canal off the Strouma River in Bulgaria.

+It is thought to be the world’s oldest multi-page book, dating from around 660 BC.
 The book is made up of six 24-carat gold sheets that are tied together by rings.

 A horse, a horseman, a siren, a lyre, and warriors are also pictured on the plates written in Etruscan letters.